Clarington Diversity Leadership Bursary

 • Acceptance letter for your post-secondary education program.

-If you have a disability and would like to discuss submitting your application in an alternative format, please contact the Accessibility Coordinator at 905-623-3379 x 2131 or email accessibility@clarington.net
+If you have a disability and would like to discuss submitting your application in an alternative format, please contact the DEI & Accessibility Specialist at 905-623-3379 x 2131 or email accessibility@clarington.net

 Students who have already received the bursary are not eligible to reapply.